great-expectations/great_expectations/docs/terms/checkpoint_store.md

 ### How to access

 Your Data Context will handle accessing your Checkpoint Store behind the scenes when you use it to store or retrieve a Checkpoint's configuration.
-Rather than interacting with the Checkpoint Store itself, you will generally be interacting with your Data Context and a Checkpoint itself.
+Rather than interacting with the Checkpoint Store itself, you will generally be interacting with your Data Context and a Checkpoint.